newman-simracing/RacingDash/README.md

-## About RaceDash
+## About RacingDash

-RaceDash is a Assetto Corsa application to display several race information with a focus on virtual reality headset users.
+RacingDash is a Assetto Corsa application to display several race information with a focus on virtual reality headset users.

 ## Background